iPhone and Android Data and Battery Draining Apps

 What app category according to you drains more battery life and uses more data?

 When you get caught off-side with your iPhone or Samsung battery running low on juice, and yet you should be out and running, your emergency strategies should just about save your day, rather than getting you desperate.
 With a few tricks up your sleeve, you could get your smartphone battery running in very few hours.
-Read here for more details.
+This should also involve charging your battery fast.